A Muslim family was killed in Canada 3 months ago. Many wonder why party leaders are 'silent' on Islamophobia

 'We can't have politicians be allowed to get away with pushing this issue to the backburner,' advocate says

-Aalia Bhalloo can still remember standing shaking in the middle of a Toronto-area grocery store in August, stunned at the words of a shopper who called her "disgusting."
+Aalia Bhalloo can still remember standing shaking in the middle of a Toronto-area grocery store, stunned at the words of a shopper who called her "disgusting."

 "Making your daughter wear that thing on her head is child abuse," the woman told Bhalloo, referring to her 11-year-old's headscarf.

-Yet, as Canada enters the final week of an election, just months after politicians took to a stage in London to denounce hate, issues like racism and anti-Muslim hate in particular have barely registered on the campaign trail.
+Yet only months after politicians took to a stage in London to denounce hate and as Canada enters the final week of an election, issues like racism and anti-Muslim hate in particular have barely registered on the campaign trail.

 That's raising concerns among many Canadians about just how much those words of solidarity meant in a year marked by a so-called racial reckoning sparked by the murder of George Floyd, the discovery of hundreds of unmarked graves at former residential schools, an uptick in anti-Asian racism amid the pandemic, and the deadliest attack on Muslims in the country since six worshippers were killed at a Quebec City mosque in 2017.